Contact Us

 Initiative 8 - Strategic Growth Areas Secondary Plans |

-- Preparation of Secondary Plans for the Main & Dundas Street South Community Node and Hespeler Road Corridor to significantly increase densities (implementation in 2024 and 2026, respectively).
+The City is expanding zoning rules to allow medium and high-density housing in mixed-use areas and near major transit stations.
+The Secondary Plans for the Main & Dundas Street South Community Node and Hespeler Road Corridor are expected to significantly increase housing densities.

 |